 - a.
-Office Hours: I am available 30 minutes each week for office hours.
+Office Hours: I am available 10 hours each week for office hours.
 I am also available at other times.
-You can email me at to schedule an appointment.
-My office hours will be posted on Canvas after the semester begins. - b.
+You can call me at (850)769-1551 EXT2857 or email me at mbrinegar@gulfcoast.edu to schedule an appointment.
+My office hours will be posted on my office door and on Canvas after the semester begins. - b.
 Learning Management System Usage Notification: Canvas Resources. are available for students to learn more about using the Canvas learning management system we are using for this course.
 Since all assignments are submitted through Canvas and/or MyLab Math (unless otherwise noted), access to a computer is required for this course.
 Students have free access to computers at all campuses.
 Canvas lists minimum computer specifications and supported browsers to ensure compatibility.
 The Chrome browser is recommended. - c.
 MyLab Math: Engages students with immersive content, tools, and experiences part of the world's leading collection of online homework, tutorial, and assessment products, Pearson MyLab Math is designed with a single purpose in mind: to improve the results of all higher education students, one student at a time.
 You will enroll in MyLab Math through the Canvas course after the course is available at the beginning to the semester.
 You do not need a course ID. - d.
 Email/voicemail response time of the instructor: You can anticipate responses to inquiries and questions within 24-48 hours of receipt except on weekends and holidays.
 I generally reply to emails Monday Friday from 8:00 a.m. to 4:00 p.m.